MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     SvcParamValue = char-string
     value         = *OCTET

-The definition of each SvcParamKey indicates that its SvcParamValue is empty, single-valued, or multi-valued.
-To parse a single-valued SvcParam, the parser applies the character-string decoding algorithm ({{decoding}}), producing a `value`, and then performs key-specific processing to validate the input and produce the wire-format encoding.
-To parse a multi-valued SvcParam, the parser applies the value-list decoding algorithm to the `char-string` ({{value-list}}), splitting on unescaped commas to produce a list of zero or more values.
+Unless otherwise specified, the SvcParamValue is parsed using the character-string decoding algorithm ({{decoding}}), producing a `value`.
+The `value` is then validated and converted into wire-format in a manner specific to each key.

-When the "=" is omitted, the `value` or value list is interpreted as empty.
+When the "=" is omitted, the `value` is interpreted as empty.

 Unrecognized keys are represented in presentation format as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
-SvcParams in this form are always treated as single-valued, and the decoded `value` SHALL be used as its wire format encoding.
+A SvcParam in this form SHALL be parsed as specified above, and the decoded `value` SHALL be used as its wire format encoding.

 SvcParams in presentation format MAY appear in any order, but keys MUST NOT be